jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 This metric shows an integer,
-which refers to the vulnerabilities still in the reattacked state, waiting for validation by Fluid Attacks.
+which refers to the vulnerabilities still in the reattacked state, waiting for validation by `Fluid Attacks'.`

 ## Days since last remediation